feng-zhang0712/mole/2025/english/support-worker-interview.md

 ### Infection control procedures

-问题：

-- Are you familiar with infection control procedures?
-- What infection control measures do you follow in aged care?
+问题：感染控制措施

-Infection control involves practices to prevent the spread of infections, like viruses or bacteria, in aged care settings, ensuring the safety and health of clients, staff, and visitors.
+Infection control procedures are steps to stop the spread of germs, like viruses or bacteria, to keep clients, staff, and others safe in aged care settings.

 - **Hand Hygiene**: Wash hands with soap and water for at least 20 seconds before and after client contact, handling food, or toileting.
 Use alcohol-based hand sanitizer if soap isn’t available.
 - **Personal Protective Equipment (PPE)**: Wear gloves, masks, or gowns as required, especially for tasks like toileting or wound care.
 Dispose of PPE properly after use.